Content and language integrated learning: CLIL objectives

 CLIL objectives are varied, but among the most relevant ones the following can be pointed out: To improve the educational system.
 To establish the necessary conditions that will allow students to achieve the appropriate level of academic performance in CLIL subjects.
 To improve students' proficiency in both their mother tongue and the target language, attaching the same importance to each.
 To develop the intercultural understanding.
 To develop social and thinking skills.

 CLIL advocates claim that this educational approach: Improves L1 and L2 development.
 Prepares students for the globalized world.
 Increases students' motivation to learn foreign languages.
 Promotes the learning of a more extensive and varied vocabulary.
 Enhances students' confidence in the target language.
 Improves language competence in the target language, CLIL being more beneficial than traditional foreign language teaching courses.
 Helps develop intercultural competence.

+Research syntheses provide a more qualified picture of these claimed benefits.
+Evidence of language-learning gains is strongest for vocabulary and receptive skills, while findings for other areas of language development are mixed.
+Research on content-learning outcomes is also inconclusive, and comparisons between CLIL and non-CLIL learners can be complicated by factors including self-selection, learner motivation, socioeconomic background and differences in the amount of exposure to the additional language.

 CLIL in English as an international language

 The integration of content and language learning in English as an international language (EIL) is found in approaches to bilingual education.
 These approaches include immersion, content-based instruction (CBI), content-based language teaching (CBLT), and the movement towards English medium instruction (EMI).
-All of these approaches raise a number of questions that a view of English as an international language has for content-integrated approaches.
+These approaches overlap, but differ in their histories, educational contexts and stated language-learning aims.